KABAM-Robotics/rosrect-listener-agent/README.md

 Optionally, you can run the unit and integration tests natively or using Docker, based on the installation method you chose in the previous section.

 ### Native

+**NOTE: Before running tests, makes sure the `ECS API Server` is running either natively or using Docker.
+Take a look at the relevant documentation [here][9].
+Failure to have the API server will result in some failed tests that require connection to ECS.**

 1. Open a new terminal and switch to the `catkin_ws` directory: